-After a thorough job analysis, you exactly know what you are looking for.
+After a thorough job analysis, you know exactly what you are looking for.
 Hence, now is the time to start your hunt for the right candidate.
 How do you find them?
-There are three common ways as under:
+There are three common ways:

 The age of the internet has made it easier for employers to reach potential candidates.
 With the help of the internet, you can use the following ways to attract potential hires for application.

 - E-recruiting: You use internet recruiting tools, such as blogs, websites, or Twitter, to post your job description and specification.